whitedark9/medical-notes/src/pages/eye/index.md

 ![Anatomy of Eye (3D)](/eye/anatomy-3d.gif)

 - Directly behind the pupil is the `lens`.
 Lens change shape to focus on the object.
 The lens is surrounded by the `anterior and posterior lens capsules`.
-Small fibers called `zonules` are attached to the capsule holding the lens, suspending it from the wall. (_During cataract surgery, lens capsules is left in place when the lens is removed_)
+Small fibers called `zonules` are attached to the capsule holding the lens, suspending it from the wall.

 ## Back of the Eye